 Fortunately, through the years my friends and I have disciplined ourselves to be better people.
 We know our flaws will always be there but we don’t let it dictate our lives.
 This transition has taught me the valuable traits of being empathetic and patient.
 The empathy to understand why people are the way they are and the patience to stick around when they become complicated.
 It’s important that I emphasise this because the people I hold closest to my heart today have all fell victim to the worse side of me and know the full extent of its capability.
 To this day, I can never thank them enough for having the persistence and patience to stick around.

-The point is, is that there may be people in your life right now who are holding you back and dragging you down.
+The point is, there may be people in your life right now who are holding you back and dragging you down.
 If there is even the tiniest bit of hope that you have left for them, don’t give them up just yet.
 In saying this, don’t be a door mat.
 Know when enough is enough.

 But if one day they come round- answer the door, welcome them in, give them a great big hug and be relieved that they made it.